-We work in partnership with schools, colleges, professionals and community organisations to offer the young people they work with an alternative education route into employment.
+We work in partnership with schools, colleges, professionals and community organisations to offer the young people they work with an alternative education route that prepares them for adulthood..

 South Quay College offers clear and achievable progression options for young people at Key Stage 4 (Years 10 and 11), helping them into either further training, Apprenticeships or employment.
 Whatever their barriers, our supportive team and flexible training options ensure that learners receive a personalised, nurturing service which puts them at the centre of everything we do.